Written by: Lennon-McCartney

 It’s like an old-time ballad.
 It’s just the story of us getting married, going to Paris, going to Amsterdam, all that.
 It’s Johnny B Paperback Writer!

-The Ballad Of John And Yoko's bass line and closing guitar riff bear a strong resemblance to the 1957 song Lonesome Tears In My Eyes by The Rock And Roll Trio.
+The bass line and closing guitar riff of Lennon’s song bear a strong resemblance to the 1957 song Lonesome Tears In My Eyes by The Rock And Roll Trio.
 The Beatles had covered the song in their earliest days, and in July 1963 recorded it for the radio show Pop Go The Beatles.
 It was released in 1994 on Live At The BBC.